francois-smith/Scheduling-Application/README.md

 ### Application
-- The frontend of the client is built using Vue.js.
-Data is recieved from server then populated accordingly.
+- The frontend is built using Vue.js, data is recieved from server then populated accordingly.
 - There are 5 users built into the system without the ability to add new users.
 For demo purposes you can log in as any user and also view any calendar (updates cannot be made to other user calendars, more info below).
 - Some features:
-    - User schedules can be selected from a list of calendars (no calendar is selcted by default), if current user is the owner of schedule then all CRUD functionality can be used to manipulate the data.
+    - User schedules can be selected from a list of calendars (no calendar is selcted by default), if current user is the owner of the selected calendar then all CRUD functionality is available manipulate the data.
     - If a user opens a schedule that is not owned by them they can still view the data but they cannot perform CRUD events.
     - Using the built in dropdown a the active user can be selected, imitating an account system with different users.

 ### Interacting With The Data
-- Using the client ui, functions are bult into buttons communicate with the RESTful server to perform CRUD events on events and schedules.
+- Using the client ui, functions are bult into buttons to communicate with the RESTful server to perform CRUD functions on events and schedules.

 <div align="center">
     <h2 style="margin-bottom: -10px">Extras</h2>